An Audience with...: History

 The show's title began as An Audience with Jasper Carrott, for a normal six-part television series for the comedian.
 His first television show, it was broadcast in 1978 and produced by London Weekend Television (LWT).
 From 1980 onwards, the show became An Audience with...[name(s) of host(s)], with one-off special guest hosts performing in front of celebrity audiences.

 The show was traditionally broadcast on ITV on Saturday nights, while some shows in the 1980s were broadcast on Channel 4.
 The show has been commissioned at varying intervals, with ten shows broadcast in the 1980s, followed by twenty in each in the decades of the 1990s and 2000s.
 From 1994 until 2011 there were at least one show, and often several, broadcast per year, with the exception of 2000 and 2003.

 Some hosts appeared multiple times.
-Dame Edna Everage was host three times, while Freddie Starr, Ken Dodd, Joan Rivers, Shirley Bassey, Al Murray and Donny Osmond were all asked to return once.
+Dame Edna Everage was host three times, while Freddie Starr, Ken Dodd, Joan Rivers, Shirley Bassey, Al Murray, Donny Osmond and Kylie Minogue were all asked to return once.
 One show, for Jeremy Beadle, was hosted posthumously in 2008.
 In 2010, a five-part highlights series of the show, 30 Years of An Audience With, was broadcast on ITV.

 More recent shows focused more on musicians and singers rather than comedians - the last comedian given An Audience with... was Al Murray in 2007.